 If all study activities are complete, then a Final Review should be submitted in eRA.
 This should only be done once all uses of identifiable private information for research purposes have ceased to include data analysis, data transmission, preparation of a study publication, internal or external audit, and any other activity involving the use of identifiable private information for research purposes.

 Closure of a study means that no further research, follow-up, or data analysis will be performed.
-If any subjects are ongoing, the study may not be closed.
+If any subjects are continuing in a study, the study may not be closed.
 A study is not closed simply because no additional subjects will be enrolled.

 Use HRP-214: FORM - New Information to report information that fall into one or more of the categories below.
 Information that does not fall under any of the categories does not require reporting to the IRB.
 Reportable information items must be reported to the IRB within 5 business days of the date the Principal Investigator became aware of the information.